dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 , where `.*` means that all sub-events inside a group can be configured as precise events.

 With AMD IBS and Arm SPE, all the collected samples are precise by design since the hardware captures the exact instruction address.
 They both work in a very similar fashion.
 Whenever an overflow occurs, the mechanism saves the instruction causing the overflow into a dedicated buffer which is then read by the interrupt handler.
-As the address is preserved, the IBS and SPE sample's attribution to the instructions is precise.
+As the address is preserved, the IBS and SPE sample's instruction attribution is precise.

 Users of Linux `perf` on Intel and AMD platforms must add the `pp` suffix to one of the events listed above to enable precise tagging as shown below.
 However, on Arm platforms, it has no effect, so users must use the `arm_spe_0` event.